 There are several other things that can cause earache, including the following:

 If you have a cold or flu it could cause earache without the ear becoming infected.
 This is usually the result of excessive mucous collecting in the middle ear and putting pressure on the ear drum.
 Over-the-counter painkillers such as paracetamol and ibuprofen may help ease the pain of cold-related earache, or you could try an over-the-counter decongestant remedy (do not give decongestants to children under the age of six – those aged six to 12 years can take decongestants but only for five days maximum and with advice from a pharmacist).

 Having a throat infection such as tonsillitis can make it painful for you to swallow, but it can also cause earache.
-According to the NHS, tonsillitis usually clears up after a few days – though see your GP if you don’t feel better after four days or if the symptoms are severe.
+According to the NHS, tonsillitis usually clears up after a few days – though see your GP if you don’t feel better after four days or if the symptoms are severe (iv).

 If a tooth infection causes an abscess, the intense pain that affects the tooth or gum can sometimes spread to the nearest ear.
 See a dentist as soon as possible if you think you may have a dental abscess, as the pus from the abscess should be drained and the infection treated.